 - Place the cast iron skillet onto sheet pan for baking.
 This is going to save you a lot of headache in case the chicken pot pie filling bubbles out of the skillet.
 No one wants pot pie burned to the bottom of the oven!

 - Use your favorite veggies when making this recipe.
 The classics tend to be potato, carrot, and celery.
+Asparagus and peas are also great option.
 This is where this recipe could also be fridge clean out recipe.
 Use what you have and what you love.
+Just be aware of cook times of the veggies.
+Something like a potato takes longer than a green bean.

 Make Ahead Instructions